 The fair value of the stock options granted to directors of the Company is estimated on the date of the grant using the Binomial Model.
 The fair value of the options was calculated using the following assumptions: estimated life of six months to five years, volatility of 106.41%, risk free interest rate of 1.26%, and dividend yield of 0%.
 The fair value of 350,000 stock options to directors of the Company was \$479,599 at the grant date.
-During the year ended December 31, 2021, the Company recorded \$92,560 as stock compensation expenses.
+During the year ended December 31, 2021 and 2022, the Company recorded \$93,537 and nil as stock compensation expenses, respectively.

 The fair value of the stock options granted to certain employees and officers of the Company is estimated on the date of the grant using the Binomial Model.
 The fair value of the options was calculated using the following assumptions: estimated life of six months to five years, volatility of 106.41%, risk-free interest rate of 1.26% and dividend yield of 0%.
 The fair value of 2,400,002 stock options to certain employees and officers of the Company was \$2,805,624 at the grant date.
-During the year ended December 31, 2021, the Company recorded \$558,900 as stock compensation expenses.
+During the year ended December 31, 2021 and 2022, the Company recorded \$565,927 and nil as stock compensation expenses, respectively.